NicoHood/Hoodloader/Readme.md

 How it works
 ============
-To sum it up: Serial information is grabbed by the "man in the middle, 16u2" and you dont have to worry to get any wrong Serial stuff via USB.

 For the Uno/Mega you need a special Bootloader.
 Why?
+See [Hoodloader repository](https://github.com/NicoHood/Hoodloader).
+To sum it up: Serial information is grabbed by the "man in the middle, 16u2" and you dont have to worry to get any wrong Serial stuff via USB.
+Thatswhy you need a special baud (115200) that both sides can communicate with each other.
+Every USB command is send via a special [NicoHood Protocol](https://github.com/NicoHood/NicoHoodProtocol) that's filtered out by the 16u2.
+If you use Serial0 for extern devices it cannot filter the signal of course.
+You can still use the NHP, just dont use the reserved Address 1.

-Because the Uno/Mega has 2 chips on board.
+The Uno/Mega has 2 chips on board.
-The 328/2560 and 16u2 on each.
-And the only communication between the 16u2 and the main chip is via Serial.
+The 328/2560 and a 16u2 on each.
+And the only communication between the 16u2 and the main chip is possible via Serial0.
 But the Serial is also used to program the chip.
 So what I do here is to filter out all Serial Data that comes in via the NicoHoodProtocol (NHP).
-There is an indicator address 1 which contains the beginning and the Report ID.
+There is an indicator address 1 which contains the beginning mark and the Report ID.
-If the following Serial information is Address 2 with a valid checksum the report will be created and sent if its finished successful.
+If the following Serial information is Address 2,3 a.s.o with a valid checksum the report will be created and sent if it finished successful.
 If any error occurred within the first 2 Protocol Addresses the information will be sent via Serial.
-The Program should forward this information because it could be a normal information.
-Everything above 2 Addresses that goes wrong wont be sent and discarded due to a normal wrong HID report.
+The programm assumes the start mark was outside the protocol/HID function.The program should forward this information because it could be a normal information.
+Everything above 2 Addresses that goes suddenly wrong wont be sent and discarded due to a normal wrong HID report.
 Normally you dont have to worry about getting weird HID presses.
-You need to send exactly 6 bytes with the special Numbers and another 6 bytes for the first information with checksum and complete the full report.
+You need to send exactly 6 bytes with the special numbers and another 6 bytes for the first information with checksum and complete the full report with even more addresses and no timeout.
 You might get weird Serial output if you hit the exact 12 bytes without timeout of a few milliseconds.
+This is nearly impossible.
-And if the reading timed out the Data will also be forwarded.
+And if the reading timed out the data will also be forwarded.
 And if you only send Ascii Code the Information is forwarded instantly because the NHP filters that out instantly (see documentation of the NHP).
 So filtering should be fine and dont block :)

 Just an excerpt (better explanation soon):
 ```
-so There are 3 modes: Default (usb to serial), HID, and ISP
+There are 3 modes: Default (usb to serial), HID, and ISP
 to distinguish between ISP and the others there is a simple way of doing it: The CDC Virtual Serial interface can have different baud rates.
 and the MCU know this baud, because it needs to reprogram the chip.
 So what i did was to use an invalid baud (1) to say "hey, its programming mode"
 this will turn off usbtoserial and HID. this will set the ram up for ISP mode. this will deactivate any incoming Serial byte (discard)